eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Understanding of different data assimilation techniques used in numerical weather prediction
 		* Experience with machine-learning methods and data science techniques applied to weather-based problems
 	- skill set:
-		* The Climate Corporation's mission is to help the world’s farmers sustainably increase their productivity with digital tools.
+		* The Climate Corporation's mission is to help the world's farmers sustainably increase their productivity with digital tools.
 We are looking for a senior machine learning scientist with strong machine learning and deep learning skills to join an interdisciplinary team of data scientists.
 We apply big data and cloud computing in concert with some of the richest agronomic datasets in the world including images, weather data, measurement sensors and farming data.
 You will help build robust machine learning models to analyze various types of data and deploy the models on different platforms such as edge devices and computing clouds.
 If you are interested in applying your skills in data science and machine learning to help farmers, The Climate Corporation would love to talk to you!
 		* Lead research projects to create curated datasets, formulate machine learning problems, and apply machine learning and computer vision techniques to solve real agronomic problems.
 		* Research and productionize state-of-the-art deep learning models, such as object detection, semantic segmentations, classification, sequence modeling etc.
 		* Work in a highly collaborative environment with other data scientists, agronomists, pathologists, engineers to deliver systems from prototyping to production level.